harrist-950501/husky-help-husky/APIDOC.md

 **Request Type:** *POST*

-**Returned Data Format:** Plain text
+**Returned Data Format:** JSON

-**Description:** *Creates a new user account with the provided username and password.
-Validates that the username is unique and password meets requirements.*
+**Description:** *Creates a new user account with the provided username, password, and UW email.
+Validates that the username is unique and that the email ends with @uw.edu.
+On success, also starts a login session: sets the same HTTP-only session cookie as /login and returns the user’s basic info.*

 **Example Request:** */signup*